-Mr. Stan Bharti, a director of the Company, is the Executive Chairman of Forbes & Manhattan, Inc., a corporation that provides administrative and consulting services to the Company, including but not limited to strategic planning and business development.
-Forbes & Manhattan, Inc. charges a monthly consulting fee of \$25,000.
+Mr. Stan Bharti, a director of the Company, is the Executive Chairman of Forbes & Manhattan, Inc., a corporation that provides administrative and consulting services to the Company, including but not

-Mr. Helio Diniz, a director of the Company, is an officer of Falcon Metais Ltda., a company providing exploration and administration services to the Company in Brazil, including bookkeeping and secretarial services.
-In addition to the above referenced transactions, the Company sold various computer and office equipment to Falcon Metais Ltda. during the three months ended March 31, 2015 for proceeds of R\$50,000 (\$21,790).
+Mr. Helio Diniz, a former director of the Company, is an officer of Falcon Metais Ltda., a company providing exploration and administration services to the Company in Brazil, including bookkeeping and secretarial services.
+In addition to the above referenced transactions, the Company sold various computer and office equipment to Falcon Metais Ltda. during the six months ended June 30, 2015 for proceeds of R\$50,000 (\$21,790).